overture-stack/SONG/song-docs/source/design.rst

 - analysis ids are unique and cononical UUIDs throughout all song servers that use the same id server.
 - submitter id are relative to the study and can be configured/chosen by the user, however the unique cononical entity ids are managed by the SONG server
 - cannot have duplicate entities
+- all required fields must be uploaded (refer to json schema). no partial uploads allowed
+- when uploading metadata with the same analysisId as a previous upload, the metadata will be replaced with the new version, and the reply message will include a warning with the previous version of the metadata

 - following fields are enumerated.
 They are defined in the jsonSchema and validated by the upload endpoint
     - donor.donorGender